 This is a sample of the formula in relation to the median family income amounts and not to be used by any Sponsor as a specific award chart.
-Sponsors will provide their own award chart once approved with their specific programs.
+Sponsors will be provided with their own award chart once approved with their specific programs.